ferhernandezgobertti/iQualifyUY/README.md

 # iQualifyUY
-Platform for providing Restaurants' Feedbacks and Generating Draws
+Platform for providing Feedbacks to Restaurants and generating Fun Draws

 Authors: Fernando A. Hernandez Gobertti, Sebastian Effa Gallego